By : Germanteacher -A, B, Blog, C, Die 4 Fälle, Grammar, Nouns

 The German Dative and gender

 As you have already learned, the German language offers its speakers three Genders: male, female and neuter which all can be the Dative object of your sentence.
 Now, as you might have already realized, there is “dem” and “einem” as well es “der” and “einer” or “den”.
-Now, if you read the article about Accusative, you will be already familiar with the concept of changing articles as “der” becomes “den” in Accusative.
+If you read the article about Accusative, you will be already familiar with the concept of changing articles as “der” becomes “den” in Accusative.
 Now, in Dative, all the genders change.
 Male “der” becomes “dem” and accordingly “einem“, the female “die” becomes “der” (I know this is confusing!) and accordingly “einer“, neuter is the small brother of male and therefore it does the same, so “das” becomes “dem” and accordingly “einem“.
 The plural “die” becomes “den“.
 This is the proper way to express the indirect objects in a German sentence.
 Remember: The “m” describes the male gender through the whole case – also, you ask “wem” to aks for the object.

 The gender look as follows: